postrational/blog/source/_posts/2013-09-28-recording-a-website-performance-test-script-for-the-grinder-using-chrome-devtools.markdown

 ### HTTP Archive (HAR) files

-The [HTTP Archive (HAR) files][har] format is able to store a history of HTTP transactions.
+The [HTTP Archive (HAR)][har] format is able to store a history of HTTP transactions.
 This allows a web browser to export detailed performance data about web pages it loads.
 This format is currently a work in progress at the W3C.

 Chrome's DevTools allow you to save a history of your browsing including every HTTP request made by the browser during your session.
 We can convert this record to a script which The Grinder will run multiple times.